-I was about 4-5 months into welding school when my instructor let us all know that a local welding shop was hiring.
+I was about 4-5 months into welding school when my instructor let us all know that a local welding shop was hiring a few welders.

 We had a winter break coming and it was a chance to make a few bucks and get some experience.